-Both of us have strong cross-cultural practical and educational backgrounds having worked and lived abroad in Asia, USA, Southern Europe, The Middle East, and in International organisations with many different nationalities.
+All of us have strong cross-cultural, practical, and educational backgrounds having worked and lived abroad in Asia, USA, Southern Europe, The Middle East/Africa, and in international organisations with many different nationalities.

 Since our start in 2016 we have dealt with projects, agreements and negotiations in China, USA, India, Japan, Italy, Latin America, Portugal, Germany, Middle Eastern countries next to many other countries

 Berendina van Straalen is a certified mediator a.o. in copyright issues and has longstanding working experience as a researcher, translator, editor and manager of subsidiary rights within the publishing industry.

 In the choices of her degrees. she consciously chooses for practical education as the translation from legal theory to hands-on work is very often cluttered and confusing.

 She focuses on the practical approach to applying copyright law in permissions and licensing of content through third parties’ channels.
 Her work method and training have an eye to the requirements of the industry raising the questions and the individual who must do the work.

 She sketches practical overviews of contractual arrangements highlighting, in a nutshell, the effects of business decisions from Open Access to paywall, from distribution to complex aggregated databases.
 Here experience in describing contract and permission workflows for big enterprises make that these sketches are applicable in contractual, business and digital workflows.